Ekrem Çelebi

 Ekrem Çelebi (born 17 September 1965 in Patnos, Turkey) is a Turkish politician and member of Turkish Parliament.
 He is a member of Justice and development party in Turkey and deputy for Ağrı.
+He served as the Chairman of the Board of Directors of Yapı and Secretary General of the Human and Culture Foundation.
+In 2011 and 2018 general elections, he was elected as Ağrı MP from the Justice and Development Party.